AequilibraE/aequilibrae/docs/source/parameter_file.rst

 Network
 -------

-There are three groups of parameters under the network section: *links*, *nodes* & *OSM*.
+There are four groups of parameters under the network section: *links*, *nodes*, *OSM*, and *GMNS*.
 The first are basically responsible for the design of the network to be created in case a new project/network is to bre created from scratch, and for now each one of these groups contains only a single group of parameters called *fields*.

 link fields
 ~~~~~~~~~~~